aptible/www.aptible.com/source/support/topics/enclave/how-to-modify-nginx-config.md

 * ([Legacy ELB Endpoints Only][0]) `DISABLE_WEAK_CIPHER_SUITES`: The default
   Aptible ELB Endpoint protocols and cipher suites balance security and support for older clients.
-If you wish to target only modern clients, you can set the `DISABLE_WEAK_CIPHER_SUITES` environment variable to disable the SSLv3 protocol and the RC4 cipher, both of which are otherwise allowed in the default configuration.
+If you wish to target only modern clients, you can set the `DISABLE_WEAK_CIPHER_SUITES` environment variable to `true` to disable the SSLv3 protocol and the RC4 cipher, both of which are otherwise allowed in the default configuration.

 * ([Legacy ELB Endpoints Only][0]) `SSL_CIPHERS_OVERRIDE` and